SpicyCitrus/Project-Nimbus/README.md

 > - Currently ProjectNimbus is only being sourced with the owners, applications are not open.
 ### What you can personally request
 - The Project Nimbus Team values your right to privacy.
 If you wish to request the following you may create a support ticket in the discord.
-> - You may request that your username is completly removed from all databases/logs of the bot (this includes all records so you will no longer be shown on our pie chart)
+> - You may request that your username is completely removed from all databases/logs of the bot (this includes all records so you will no longer be shown on our pie chart)
 > - You may request to not be filmed during interviews/meetings regarding Project Nimbus
-### How often does project nimbus get updates?
+### How often does Project Nimbus get updates?
-> pretty often i would say
+> Pretty often
 ### I did ~rekit,~rkxp,~rkhighway and ~rktotems and its not giving me a kit
 - Here are some reasons why our bot may not being providing your kit
 > 1. You may have been blacklisted (contact support for more info on blacklistings)